ndarville/djoefsk-til-dansk/README.md

 Installation
 ------------
 > To load your extension in Chrome, open up `chrome://extensions/` in your browser and click “Developer mode” in the top right.
-Now click “Load unpacked extension…” and select the extension’s directory.
+Now click “Load unpacked extension…” and select the extension’s directory (`src/`, nd).
 You should now see your extension in the list.
 >
 > When you change or add code in your extension, just come back to this page and reload the page.
 Chrome will reload your extension.

 ~ <https://robots.thoughtbot.com/how-to-make-a-chrome-extension>

+You can also just drag and drop the `.crx` file to your extensions page.

 Thanks
 ------